-Extensible Markup Language (XML) is a generic markup language specified by the W3C.
-The IT industry uses many languages based on XML as data-description languages.
+eXtensible Markup Language (XML) is a generic markup language specified by the W3C.
+The information technology (IT) industry uses many languages based on XML as data-description languages.

 XML tags resemble HTML tags, but XML is much more flexible because it lets users define their own tags.
-In this way XML acts like a meta-language, viz. a language used for defining other languages, such as RSS.
+In this way XML acts like a meta-language—that is, it can be used to define other languages, such as RSS.
 Moreover, HTML is a presentation language, whereas XML is a data-description language.
 This means that XML has far broader applications than just the Web.
 For example, Web services can use XML to exchange requests and responses.